numberscope/frontscope/doc/visual-studio-code-setup.md

 There are of course many other possible editors and IDEs.
 For example, one can use the venerable Emacs editor, which has many packages for highlighting code and autoformatting it.
-Support for the latter that respects Numberscope's particular setup is supported by `tools/editor/autoformat.el` in this repository.
+Support for the latter that respects Numberscope's particular setup is provided by `tools/editor/autoformat.el` in this repository.
 That Emacs package runs source files through the `prettier-eslint` formatter (see the following page) every time they are saved in Emacs.